CARES Act Student Information

 The U. S. Department of Education (DOE) has provided CARES Act funding to Mississippi State University (MSU) to assist eligible students with expenses related to the disruption in campus operations.
 MSU signed and returned the certification agreement to the DOE, whereby the institution will use 50% of the funds received under Section 18004(a)(1) of the CARES Act to provide emergency financial aid grants to students.
 Therefore, MSU will disburse $8,928,054 in CARES Act funding directly to students who meet the qualifications set by the DOE.
 As of Sunday, July 5, 2020, MSU had disbursed $8,928,073 in CARES Act funding to 11,572 students who met the qualifications.

-There are an estimated 17,170 MSU students who attended classes during the spring 2020 semester that are or could be eligible for CARES Act funding.
+There were an estimated 15,305 MSU students who attended classes during the spring 2020 semester that are or could have been eligible for CARES Act funding.
 These students have met or will need to meet the requirements for federal aid under Section 484 in the Title IV of the Higher Education Act of 1965.

 MSU is using the Expected Family Contribution (EFC) which is calculated for each student who completes the 2019-20 FAFSA and meets all the other CARES Act requirements, to determine an award amount.
 For those students that qualify for CARES Act funding, the award ranges between $736.91 and $836.91 based on the student’s EFC and when the FAFSA was completed.

 We hope this financial assistance will help students during these uncertain times.
 Mississippi State University is committed to supporting students who need our assistance.
-The following website provides students with updates and information about other resources. https://www.msstate.edu/coronavirus
+The following website provides students with updates and information about other resources:

 The Financial Aid Office